varunrao10/PyBer_Analysis/README.md

 - All three city types hit a peak near the end of febuary
 - Suburban cities has a increase in fares close to mid april, urban cities slightly decline and rural cities plateau
-- Rurual cities hit their highest peak in april
+- Rural cities hit their highest peak in april

 ## Summary:
 Three business recommendations I have to address disparties among the city types would be to: